What it means for you

 We need to make sure we provide you with clear, good quality information and advice on local care and support services, so that you can make your own decisions about your care.
 We have a website, called Somerset Community Connect.
 You can use it to search an e-marketplace to find the services you need.

 Buy it yourself

-If you’re eligible for funded care and support you can receive the money as a personal budget, which you can have as a Direct Payment.
+If you are eligible for funded care and support you can receive the money as a personal budget, which you can have as a Direct Payment.
 You can then decide what care and support services you want – putting you in control of your own care.
-If you already receive funded services you can have a Direct Payment now, speak to your social care worker or visit our Direct Payments page to find out more.
+If you already receive funded services, you can have a Direct Payment now.
+Speak to your social care worker or visit our Direct Payments page to find out more.

 We encourage care providers to plan support services that meet the needs of local people, and help new creative and non-traditional businesses set up in the area, to provide more choice.

 No matter where you live in the country, you can expect the same level of support – putting an end to the previous national postcode lottery.

 If you are finding it difficult to understand the process or speak up for yourself, and there is no one else to help you, the Council must find an independent advocate who will help you say what you want to say.

 We will continue to work with people who are at risk of abuse or neglect to keep them safe from harm.
 The Care Act now gives the Council a legal duty to do this.